Specialist Consultant

 The amount you earn as an Emergency Medicine doctor depends on multiple factors, like whether you are full-time, part-time, or locum or in a public or private hospital.

-In 2024, Emergency Medicine remains a well-paid medical specialty.
-On average, an emergency medicine salary is between AUD $200,000 and $280,000 annually, depending on their level of seniority.
+In 2025, Emergency Medicine remains a well-paid medical specialty.
+On average, an emergency medicine salary is between AUD $250,000 - $450,000 annually, depending on their level of seniority.
 Entry-level positions might start at a lower range, while senior Emergency Physicians or those in leadership roles can earn considerably more.
-Consultants in this area can earn as much as AUD $3,500 daily.
+Consultants in this area can earn as much as AUD $3,000 daily.

-The average salary for Emergency Medicine doctors in New Zealand ranges from NZD $120,000 to NZD $216,000 per year, varying significantly based on years of experience, specific roles, and work setting.
-There are many benefits of locuming as an emergency locum doctor, including higher pay rates.
+The average salary for Emergency Medicine doctors in New Zealand ranges from NZD $12=70,000 to NZD $276,000 per year, varying significantly based on years of experience, specific roles, and work setting.
+There are many benefits of locuming as an emergency locum doctor, including higher pay rates, up to NZD$200 per hour.

 Meet our expert Emergency Medicine team, dedicated to placing doctors in hospitals and clinics across Australasia.
 With strong ties to healthcare facilities, they ensure you access specialist roles before they reach the market.